krishnakeshan/kvstore/Readme.md

 # Contributing

 This is nowhere near a perfect implementation and I would greatly appreciate your help in making this a good learning resource for everyone interested.
-You can email me at `krishnakeshan18@gmail.com` for errors, suggestions, questions or anything else.
 If you would like to make a code change to the project please feel free to create a PR and I'll take a look.
+You can also email me at `krishnakeshan18@gmail.com` for errors, suggestions, questions or anything else.

 Before you get started though, please sign this [CLA](https://www.youtube.com/watch?v=dQw4w9WgXcQ).